-An electric, motor-driven fire pump is provided and sized at 1,000 GPM in accordance with NFPA 14 requirements for sprinklered buildings with more than two egress stairwells and also provides 272 unit sleeping areas, outside of elevator lobbies, in pressure for the automatic fire-sprinkler system.
+An electric, motor-driven fire pump is provided and sized at 1,000 GPM in accordance with NFPA 14 requirements for sprinklered buildings with more than two egress stairwells and also provides pressure for the automatic fire-sprinkler system.
 Pressure is as required to achieve 100 PSI residual pressure at the most remote fire hose valve.